smscommunity/sms-guide/_game/techniques/maneuvers/biancoplant.md

 - Rollout as you pass the Orange Pianta on the right
 - Do a landing spinjump out of your rollout
 - Hover (for as short as possible) as you become high enough to land on the awning, and dive onto the awning
-- Again, hover as you become high enough to get onto the roof, and dive onto the roof
+- Again, hover as you become high enough to get onto the roof, and dive onto the yellow roof
 - When you rollout, hold A for a long rollout, making sure to avoid this part of the roof to keep your rollout from being eaten:

 <img src="/sms-guide/assets/techniques/maneuvers/biancoplant/scumbagroof.png" width="600">